jamiemccrindle/async-iterator-benchmarks/docs/BLOG.md

 }
 ```

-You can go through the items return by an async iterator with `for await` e.g.:
+You can ~~go through~~ _JR: enumerate?_ the items return by an async iterator with `for await` e.g.:

+The range function above could have been written using a regular generator.
+What the async keyword lets us do is use the await keyword inside the function as illustrated by the example below.

 ```javascript
 for await(const item of range(1, 10)) {